oliviawarner/QuickTimer/README.md

 # Quick Timer ⏱️

-**Quick Timer** is a simple and elegant watchOS app for setting and managing timers.
+**Quick Timer** is a simple and elegant watchOS app for setting and managing quick-set timers.

 ## Demo Video
 [QuickTimer Demo](QuickTimer-Demo.mp4)